Icarus Transfigured by m. l. teague (page 70)

 Fingers congealed out of the shards of hanging glass in the driver’s window.
 He tried to make sense of them—to understand their relationship to him.
 Everything crystallized under a hail of falling debris.

-Her hand cupped the still supple member when it burst against her stomach.
-His muscles contracted to dispossess it, but then wanted only to coil around her forearm with the agony of a bludgeoned snake.
-It felt as if a dull-edged knife was used to scrape out his insides, and what had been impassable was now oozing freely down firmer bones in her fingers.
+His muscles contracted to dispossess the release, but then wanted only to coil around her forearm with the agony of a bludgeoned snake.
+It felt as if a dull-edged knife was used to scrape out his insides, and what had been impassable was now fast-setting on his skin like discharge from a lanced abscess.

-Aiden sank back into the jaws of the car, feeling its weight shift when his attacker slithered through the blown-out window; bits of silica and leaves were drawn up into her bridal veil.
+The attacker lingered to sift through the ashes with searching, but once she slithered through the blown-out window, Aiden sank back into the jaws of the car.
+Bits of silica and leaves were drawn up into her bridal veil.
 He watched her shrink in the sideview mirror to become something small and inanimate along the roadside, like another fragment from the wreckage.
 Surely what he perceived was vestigial, or an afterimage stamped on the dry lens of an eye.

 Cinders, too small to be crushed into stars, hung in the moonlight, but they inevitably surrendered to the same gravity that claimed him.
-They sifted down to create a shallow grave, yet perversely offered no sleep.
+They settled to form a shallow grave, yet perversely offered no sleep.

 For someone who could not tolerate tight-fitting clothes, the feel of jewelry, or five of the six settings on a typical shower nozzle, the trapped man adapted to the continuous sensory pressure of his confinement.
 He crisscrossed an imaginary line in his head where only a waning Moon and flashing clock marked time on either side of it.
 When these last beacons were lost, his pulsing eyelids were left to transverse the abyss.
 Acclimation to his environment was so complete that it was with surprise that his olfactory sense alerted him to a new scent amid fumes of motor oil and gasoline.